-Dental implants are used for patients who are suffering from damaged teeth or tooth loss.
-When you receive dental implants, they will restore everyday functions including, chewing, eating, and speaking confidently.
+Dental implants are used for patients who are suffering from damaged tooth loss.
+When you receive dental implants in Surrey, they will restore everyday functions, including chewing, eating, and speaking confidently.
 Additionally, they prevent adjacent teeth from drifting into improper positions.
 The main advantages of dental implants near you are that they mimic the look and feel of natural teeth.

 Dental Implant Tooth Process

-At Angel Care Dental, our dentists do everything they can to give you a beautiful smile and help you keep your natural teeth.
+At Angel Care Dental in Surrey, our dentists do everything they can to give you a beautiful smile and help you keep your natural teeth.
 However, life can be unpredictable, and at some point, you may find yourself with a damaged or lost tooth.
 If that happens, you may need dental implants.

-For many years, the only options for treating missing teeth were dentures or bridges.
+For many years, dentures or bridges were the only options for treating missing teeth.
 But thanks to advances in dental technology, dental implants are now a viable option.

-Dental implants are a long-lasting and safe way to replace your damaged or missing teeth.
-Let’s see if implants are the right choice for you.
+Dental implant treatments are a long-lasting and safe way to replace your damaged or missing teeth.
+Let’s see if implant services are the right choice for you.